World coal use to hit record high in 2024: IEA report – DW – 12/18/2024

 Global coal consumption is projected to hit a record high in 2024, according to the International Energy Agency (IEA), despite ongoing calls to phase out the highly polluting fossil fuel.

-The IEA's Coal 2024 report, released on Wednesday, projects coal demand will surpass 8.9 billion tonnes this year, marking a third consecutive annual record, and go on to hit a peak in 2027.
+The IEA's Coal 2024 report, released on Wednesday, projects coal demand will surpass 8.9 billion tons this year, marking a third consecutive annual record, and go on to hit a peak in 2027.

 The report said coal usage has "rebounded strongly" after dropping during the Covid pandemic.